Citrix SD-WAN Reference Architecture

 There is a secret key for each site; for each virtual path, the network configuration generates a key by combining the secret keys from the sites at each end of the virtual path.
 The initial key exchange that occurs after a virtual path is first set up is dependent upon the ability to encrypt and decrypt packets with that combined key.

 Citrix SD-WAN supports IPsec enabling third-party devices to terminate IPsec VPN tunnels on the LAN or WAN side of a Citrix SD-WAN appliance.
 The administrator can secure site-to-site IPsec Tunnels terminating on an SD-WAN appliance by using a 140-2 Level 1 FIPS certified IPsec cryptographic binary.
-SD-WAN also supports resilient IPsec tunnelling using a differentiated virtual path tunnelling mechanism.
+SD-WAN also supports resilient IPsec tunneling using a differentiated virtual path tunneling mechanism.

 The secondary MCN continuously monitors the health of the primary MCN and if the primary MCN fails the secondary MCN assumes the role of the MCN, the primary MCN to secondary MCN switch over happens after 15 seconds of the primary MCN being inactive.
 The primary reclaim option is not available for secondary MCN as the primary reclaim happens automatically after the primary appliance is back ON and when the threshold timer expires.